My Knowledge & Experience

 2004 - 2006 Worked at Oasis Spa.
 Calistoga, CA

 I work from a diverse background of education and experience, creating a multi-path approach that allows for a wide range of techniques.
-Drawing from Chinese medical theory, Structural and Functional bodywork modalities, Chinese medical massage, qi gong, yoga and internal martial arts of Asia I blend the cutting-edge knowledge of western science with ancient healing arts.
+Drawing from Chinese medical theory, Structural and Functional bodywork modalities, Chinese medicine, qi gong, yoga and internal martial arts of Asia I blend the cutting-edge knowledge of western science with ancient healing arts.
 Coordinating these practices into an integrated system.
 Such a foundation allows me to work with my clients individually in a unique way that is best suited to their needs.

 Kurt Baker